timrwilliams/documentation/Platform Documentation.md

 **TL;DR:**

  * All HTTP requests are routed via one of our routing tiers based on the `cloudcontrolled.com` and `cloudcontrolapp.com` domains, respectively.
- * `*.cloudcontrolled.com` subdomains are round robin across available routing tier nodes.
+ * `*.cloudcontrolled.com` subdomains are round robin across available the default routing tier nodes.
- * `cloudcontrolapp.com` routing tier introduces containers health checker, specific timeouts and WebSockets support.
+ * `cloudcontrolapp.com` routing tier introduces container health checker, specific timeouts and WebSockets support.
  * Requests are routed based on the `Host` header.
  * Use the `X-Forwarded-For` header to get the client IP.